Is it illegal to park across a home driveway?

 Van drivers facing parking crisis

-There are a number of areas where you are definitely not allowed to park.
+There are a number of areas where you are definitely not allowed to park at any time.
 These are marked by zig-zag, red or double yellow lines.

 You should also avoid cycle lanes, marked taxi bays and close proximity to bus or tram stops, if the signs indicate as such.

-Parking near to school entrances is also not allowed, along with areas close to junctions, plus parking spaces for Blue Badge holders and motorcycles.
+Parking near to school entrances is also not allowed, along with areas close to junctions, plus parking spaces that are reserved for Blue Badge holders and motorcycles.

 Driveway parking: the law